mossmatters/HybPiper/README.md

  - Fixed `spades_runner.py` not recognizing `--cpu` on redos
  - Prints more meaningful messages for some common errors
  - Can accommodate `prefix` not being in current directory
+ - Deletes sorted reads on restart to prevent double counting reads.

 **1.1** *May, 2016*: Release associated with manuscript in *Applications in Plant Sciences*.